OpenNebula/marketplace-docs/source/service/kubernetes.rst

 .. important::

-   You don't need to provide any inputs, unless you need to customize the default deployment parameters. **DO NOT** set any inputs for the **worker** role, the parameters will be configured automatically from the **master** node.
+   Mostly you shouldn't be asked for any inputs, but in case the OpenNebula provides you with a list of all K8s specific contextualization variables per role to customize before instantiation, you can leave all the parameters empty. **DO NOT** set any inputs for the **worker** role, the parameters will be configured automatically from the **master** node.

 |image-oneflow-part5|